yaqwsx/KiKit/README.md

 # KiKit - Automatization for KiCAD

-KiKit is a Python library and CLI tool to automate several task in standard KiCAD workflow like:
+KiKit is a Python library and CLI tool to automate several tasks in a standard KiCAD workflow like:

 - panelization of the boards